DickinsonRobotics/Jadoop/README.md

 To build a Jadoop distribution:

-1. Edit the build.properties files so that
+1. Edit the build.properties files so that:
   * hadoop.version matches your version of hadoop.
   * hadoop.home points to the root directory your hadoop installation.
 2. In a terminal, change to the Jadoop/JadoopCode directory.